Postage stamps and postal history of Bosnia and Herzegovina: Kingdom in 1918

 The name of the kingdom was changed to the Kingdom of Yugoslavia in 1929, and later becoming the Socialist Federal Republic of Yugoslavia after WWII.
 Bosnia and Herzegovina used Yugoslav stamps until becoming independent in 1992.

 Independence

 After the independence in 1992, the country has three postal authorities, corresponding with ethnic and administrative division of the country.
-The stamps are issued by: Bosnia and Herzegovina post (BH Pošta, Sarajevo), Croatian Posts (HP Mostar, Mostar), and Serbian posts (Srpske pošte, Banja Luka).
+The stamps are issued by: Bosnia and Herzegovina post (BH Pošta, Sarajevo), Croatian Post Mostar (HP Mostar, Mostar), and Serbian posts (Srpske pošte, Banja Luka).
 In Federation of Bosnia and Herzegovina, stamps issued by BH pošta (the areas controlled by Army of Bosnia and Herzegovina in 1995) and HP Mostar (the areas controlled by Croatian Defence Council in 1995) are valid, while in Republika Srpska stamps issued by the Srpske pošte are valid.

 Federation of Bosnia and Herzegovina

 BH pošta issue stamps from 27 October 1993, first inscribed Republika Bosna i Hercegovina, and from 1996 just Bosna i Hercegovina.
 Until 1 October 1998, the currency is Bosnia and Herzegovina dinar, and after that Bosnia and Herzegovina convertible mark.
 HP Mostar issue stamps from 12 May 1993.
 Initially the stamps were inscribed by Bosna i Hercegovina / Hrvatska Republika Herceg-Bosna, or abbreviated HR Herceg-Bosna.
 From 1996, the stamps bear inscription Bosna i Hercegovina, but with a different logo from BH pošta in Sarajevo.
 Initial currency was Croatian kuna, and from 1999 Bosnia and Herzegovina convertible mark.
 Both postal authorities from 2011 use double label Bosna i Hercegovina / Federacija Bosne i Hercegovine (sometimes abbreviated as FBiH), maintaining different logos, and areas of use.